pierrepeterlongo/quasi_dictionary/README.md

     cmake ..
     make

+    ./quasi_dictionary 1000000 12 # runs a quasi-dictionary instance with 1 million elements and a finger print of size 12

 # Simple example and usage
 The src directory contains a file named **qd_tester.cpp** that provides a full quasi-dicitonary usage exampleexample